yapily/jose-database-field-demo/README.md

    "2020-07-10 14:48:34.030  INFO : Key rotation completed.
 ```

-the `-k` is to specify our current set of keys and `-o` where we want to output the new one.
-Here, we are overriding the current one with the new set of keys.
+the `-k` flag specifies the directory to your current set of keys and `-o` specififes the directory to where you want to generate the new ones.
+In this example, you are overriding the current keys with the new set of keys.

-You will have a different set of keys than me.
-In my case, I got the following keys:

 ```
 cat ./keys/valid-keys.json